MyHush/sietch/README.md

 ## What are the goals of Byrsa?

  * Make linkability analysis of zaddrs drastically more expensive
- * Allow people to make zaddr xtns safely/privately without thinking about metadata leakage or advanced techniques
+ * Allow people to make zaddr xtns safely/privately while thinking about metadata leakage or advanced techniques much less
  * Prevent average users from making some blockchain operations which give out too much metadata
  * Break some assumptions which many blockchain analyst software uses
  * Require blockchain analysts to write new software